openlawteam/docs/docs/api-client/README.md

 ### downloadAsPdf

-Download draft as PDF file.
+Download draft as PDF file. (**Note**: The POST request here to download a PDF file of a draft is the same as the request above to download a PDF file of a template.
+You'll notice from the example form data that a draft includes more parameters that have been filled in by a user.)

 ```
 POST /download/contract/pdf